• OVERVIEW

 Bachelor of Science in Nursing Technical Standards

 These requirements may be achieved with or without reasonable accommodations, the cost of which will be borne by the institution.
-These standards should not serve as a deterrent to any candidate with disabilities who desires to pursue baccalaureate level education.
-Candidates with disabilities bring unique perspectives which contribute to the diversity of the student population and will create a diverse health care workforce of culturally competent practitioners who can meet the needs of their patients.
+These standards should not serve as a deterrent to any candidate with disabilities who desires to pursue baccalaureate-level education.
+Candidates with disabilities bring unique perspectives that contribute to the diversity of the student population and will create a diverse healthcare workforce of culturally competent practitioners who can meet the needs of their patients.
 Candidates with disabilities are encouraged to contact the Disability Resource Center immediately to begin a confidential conversation about possible accommodations necessary to meet these standards.
-Fulfillment of the technical standards for graduation from any Prelicensure Nursing Program does not guarantee that a graduate will be able to fulfill the technical requirements of any specific clinical position.
+Fulfillment of the technical standards for graduation from any prelicensure nursing program does not guarantee that a graduate will be able to fulfill the technical requirements of any specific clinical position.

 Technical Standards